PennMed Neuroscience Open Positions

 Posting Department: Neuroscience

-Applicants should submit a list of at least 3 referees, cover letter, CV, and 2-3-page detailed research plan as a single PDF file.
+Applicants should submit a list of at least 3 referees (names), cover letter, CV, and 2-3-page detailed research plan as a single PDF file.
 We may request the letters of recommendation only after a preliminary screening process.

-The University of Pennsylvania is committed to building a culturally diverse intellectual community and encourages applications from women and all minorities.
+U Penn is an equal opportunity employer, committed to building a culturally diverse intellectual community, and encourages applications from women and all minorities.